auth0-sandbox/auth0-application-development/module04-instructions.md

 1. In OpenidClientTokenManager.js locate the constructor.

-1. Remove the parameters, and the call to init:
+1. Remove the parameters, and the call to *init*:
     ```js
     constructor () {
         this.clientAccessTokens = {}